 Term of Committee and Length of Term

 The Family Action Committee is a standing committee.
 The term of membership is two years.
-Members will serve from August 2017-August 2019.
+Members will serve from August 2018-August 2020.

 Committee Support & Structure

 The Family Action Committee members are appointed by the Superintendent.
-The Executive Director of Student Support & Family Engagement will be the Superintendent’s representative for the committee.
-Committee members will be offered training in leadership, advocacy, parent engagement best practices, teambuilding and other pertinent topics identified by the group so that those who have typically not been involved in District and school-level committees will develop the skills to be effective team members and advocates.
+The Chief Engagement and Partnership Officer will be the Superintendent’s representative for the committee.
+Committee members will be offered training in leadership, advocacy, parent engagement best practices, team building and other pertinent topics identified by the group so that those who have typically not been involved in District and school-level committees will develop the skills to be effective team members and advocates.